When are SSI Benefits Payable Should I be Approved for Benefits?

-Once the amount of the SSI retroactive benefit amount has been determined, it is important to understand that the retroactive benefits will typically be paid out in installments if the total amount due is greater than three (3) times the SSI Federal Benefit (FBR), which in 2017 would be $2205.00 (or $735 X 3).
+Once the amount of the SSI retroactive benefit amount has been determined, it is important to understand that the retroactive benefits will typically be paid out in installments if the total amount due is greater than three (3) times the SSI Federal Benefit (FBR), which in 2021 would be $2382.00 n 2021 (or $794 X 3).
 The installments will be made in 3 installments or less, each six (6) months apart: the first two cannot exceed three (3) times the FBR, with the final installment paying the remaining amount due.

 There are 3 exceptions to this general rule: 1) the entire amount will be paid if one’s medical condition is expected to result in death within a year, 2) you are no longer eligible for SSI on ongoing basis and this circumstance is expected to continue for the next twelve (12) months or 3) there is a documented urgent need for the early release of additional retroactive benefits.

 Ongoing monthly benefits payable via direct deposit unless one specifically requires a check by mail.
 SSI benefit payments are due on the first day of each month.